San Francisco Leaders Try to Move Forward After Ed Lee's Death

 Mayor Ed Lee, the city’s leader since 2011 and the first Chinese-American mayor of San Francisco, died unexpectedly during the night.
 The news sent local leaders reeling, as they issued expressions of grief and grappled with the suddenly complicated politics of who will be the next permanent mayor of the city.
 Lee was 65 years old.

 The city charter dictates that, for now, the president of the Board of Supervisors fill the role.
 London Breed, a native San Franciscan who grew up in public housing like Ed Lee did, addressed the city in that capacity for the first time late Tuesday morning local time in a press conference at City Hall.
-She did so as San Francisco’s first African-American mayor.
+She did so as the first African-American woman to serve as San Francisco’s mayor.

 “Thank you for being here on this mournful day,” she began, flanked by other members of the city’s 11-member lawmaking body, several of whom have considered running for mayor themselves.
 Also present was Lt.
 Gov. Gavin Newsom, a former mayor of the city and a leading candidate to replace Jerry Brown as governor next year.